braindef/StiebelEltronReader/README.md

-# StiebelEltronReader
+# Stiebel Eltron Webinterface Reader (German)
-### Reads the Values from Stiebler Elteron Webinterface and parses it to a format that can be read by zabbix monitoring with external scripts
+### Reads the values from Stiebler Elteron Webinterface and parses it to a format that can be read by zabbix monitoring with external scripts (Tested so far on v2.5.6)

 There seems to be a thing that must be added: there are twice the Value SOLLTEMPERATUR HK 1, SOLLTEMPERATUR HK 2